stennety/mywebsite/_posts/2012-12-31-hal-building-the-poor-man-s-smarthome.md

 ![]({{site.cdn_path}}/2012/12/31/LightSwitch.jpg)

 To get the doorbell to transmit signals when rung, I added an extra circuit and connected it to an X10 Powerflash module.
 This module transmits a signal when the contact is closed.
-It’s not the most elegant solution to monitoring a doorbell, because it needs to be plugged in to an outlet in order to work.
+It's not the most elegant solution to monitoring a doorbell, because it needs to be plugged in to an outlet in order to work.
 This was, however, the most reliable solution to the problem.
 I tried using a DS10A and getting the solenoid on the doorbell to close the magnetic switch to trigger a signal, but had limited success.
 I will post an update if I get it working.

 ![]({{site.cdn_path}}/2012/12/31/Doorbell.jpg)

 ## 4\.
 The software

-With the hardware installed, it’s now time for the fun part.
+With the hardware installed, it's now time for the fun part.

 To communicate with and monitor the W800RS32A and the CM11A, I used [heyu](http://www.heyu.org/).
 There is extensive documentation on their website, and it is incredibly easy to write scripts that are triggered by input from the X10 sensors.